Kazakhstan Temir Joly: Rolling stock

 In October 2010, Kazakhstan Temir Zholy ordered 295 KZ8A electric locomotives from Alstom, for both freight and passenger services.
 On October 3, the first train of this order was delivered during an official ceremony.
-While the first 10 pre-series of KZ8A locomotives are being manufactured at Alstom’s Belfort facility, the remaining will be built in Nur-Sultan, in the new Alstom plant in Kazakhstan which will be inaugurated on December 12, 2012.
+While the first 10 pre-series of KZ8A locomotives are being manufactured at Alstom’s Belfort facility, the remaining will be built in Astana, in the new Alstom plant in Kazakhstan which will be inaugurated on December 12, 2012.
 Besides, on October 8, 2012, KTZ signed its first maintenance contract with Alstom for the full maintenance, major overhaul and modernization of 27 passenger locomotives KZ4AC for a period of 25 years.

 In November 2010, KTZ awarded Talgo a contract to replace its fleet of 3000 intercity vehicles.
 After the delivery of some of these vehicles, it was announced in October 2019 that this order had been cancelled.